openmpf/openmpf-components/cpp/TrtisDetection/README.md

 For enabling generation of similarity features:

 * `USER_FEATURE_ENABLE` : Toggles generation of similarity feature detections for a user-specified bounding box.
+All of these features have a confidence of -1.

 * `CLASS_FEATURE_ENABLE`: Toggles generation of similarity features for any COCO-class objects detected.

 * `FRAME_FEATURE_ENABLE`: Toggles generation of a size-weighted average of all other features found in an image or frame.
+All of these features have a confidence of -1.

 * `EXTRA_FEATURE_ENABLE`: Toggles generation of similarity features for candidate object regions that could not be classified as COCO objects.

+* `CLASS_CONFIDENCE_THRESHOLD`: Specifies threshold for object region detections that can be classified as COCO objects.

 * `EXTRA_CONFIDENCE_THRESHOLD`: Specifies threshold for object region detections that could not be classified as COCO objects.
 Please note that confidence scores for these extra detections is generally extremely low.